-We are again honored to bring the fans another exclusive interview from our favorite Englishman, Jim Sturgess.
-We are so grateful to Jim for taking time to provide in-depth answers to our many questions making this such an engaging, and insightful interview.
-We also want to thank our forum members who submitted questions and ideas for the interview… and lastly, our heartfelt gratitude to Jim for his genuine and thoughtful responses which always bring us a smile!
+Continuing our tradition for the fourth year, JSO is again honored to bring the fans an exclusive interview with Jim Sturgess.
+We are so grateful to Jim for taking time to provide this fascinating and in depth look at his career, as well as his many experiences as an actor and filmmaker.
+We also want to thank those who submitted questions and ideas for the interview… and lastly, our heartfelt gratitude to Jim for his genuine and thoughtful responses.

 The JSOnline Team xxoo